 1. Pupil Premium will be clearly identifiable within the budget.

-2. The Headteacher, in consultation with the Directors and staff, will decide how the Pupil Premium is spent for the benefit of entitled pupils.
+2. The Head Teacher, in consultation with the governors and staff, will decide how the Pupil Premium is spent for the benefit of entitled pupils.

 3. The school will assess what additional provision should be made for the individual pupils.

 4. The school will seek to further develop strategies and interventions which can improve the progress and attainment of these pupils.

 5. The school will track the impact of the strategies put into place through the funding to ensure that we can show the value that has been added to the education of the entitled children.

 6. The school will be accountable for how it has used the additional funding to support the achievement of those pupils covered by the Pupil Premium and the Headteacher will report to the Directors and parents on how effective the intervention has been in achieving its aims.

 7. The school will publish online information about how we have used the Premium.

 8. The school will ensure that parents, Directors and others are made fully aware of the attainment of pupils covered by the Premium.